Using with existing libraries

 scikit-learn is a very popular machine learning

 toolkit for Python.
-You can use Formulaic directly, as for statsmodels
+You can use Formulaic directly, as for statsmodels, or

 as a module in scikit-learn pipelines along the lines of: